 Everything you need to know about your cat’s health this winter

-Whether you have an indoor or outdoor cat, with the shorter days and colder weather, you’ll notice a change in your cat’s behaviour this winter.
+Whether you have an indoor or outdoor cat, with the shorter days and colder weather during the winter, you’ll start to notice some changes in your cat’s behaviour.

-Different breeds can withstand varying levels of cold.
-For example, Persian and Norwegian Forest cats have thick and soft fur that keeps them warmer for longer than a short-hair cat.
-Even if your furry friends are typically very capable of caring for themselves, winters can be quite harsh so you should monitor their time outdoors to avoid getting frostbite or hypothermia.
+But do cats feel the cold?
+Different types of breeds can withstand varying levels of cold weather.
+For example, Persian and Norwegian Forest cats have thicker and softer fur than a short-hair cat, which keeps them warmer for longer.
+Even if your furry friends are typically very capable of caring for themselves, winter time can be quite harsh, so you should monitor their time outdoors to help prevent the risk of them getting frostbite or hypothermia.

-Symptoms of hypothermia in cats can include the following:
+Some of the most common symptoms of hypothermia in cats includes the following:

 - Lack of awareness

 Frostbite in cats usually affects the tips of their ears, their tail, and feet which, as a result, may appear grey or pale in colour.
 To avoid this, make sure there is no snow or ice stuck to their fur or paws when they come back indoors.
 If you think your cat has frostbite or are unsure, take them to the vet immediately and follow further instructions.

 Should I Keep My Cat Indoors During Winter?

 If you’re looking to keep your cats warm and safe during cold weather, it is important to encourage as much time indoors as possible.
 Small cats have less thermoregulation and don’t tolerate the cold very well, while older cats may suffer from age-related diseases such as arthritis, weak immune systems or decreased muscle mass.
 In combination with the harsh weather, your cat may have difficulty facing the cold despite their desire to get outdoors.